- Annual Meeting

 - Get Involved

 HOLLAND, TEXAS (Hardin County).
 Holland (Holland Settlement) is a half mile west of U.S. Highway 69/287 and a mile south of Village Mills in north central Hardin County forty-one miles north of Beaumont.
 The community was established by Charles Sherwood Holland in the late 1840s.
 Early settlers raised stock and ran small farms, but logging became more important in the area after the railroads came into northern Hardin County in the 1880s.
 A few scattered dwellings remained at the site of Holland in the 1980s.

 BIBLIOGRAPHY:W. T. Block, ed., Emerald of the Neches: The Chronicles of Beaumont from Reconstruction to Spindletop (Nederland, Texas: Nederland Publishing, 1980).
 Houston Chronicle, October 27, 1957.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert Wooster, "HOLLAND, TX (HARDIN COUNTY)," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvhbg.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert Wooster, "HOLLAND, TX (HARDIN COUNTY)," accessed October 20, 2018, http://www.tshaonline.org/handbook/online/articles/hvhbg.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.